 As a result of the scope of our Israeli operations, there is currency rate fluctuation risk associated with the exchange rate movement of the U.S. dollar against the New Israeli Shekel ("NIS").
-For the year ended December 31, 2019, the U.S dollar appreciated as compared to the NIS by an average of 1% as compared to December 31, 2018.
-For the year ended December 31, 2019, expenses generated by our Israeli operations totaled approximately \$65.9 million.
+For the year ended December 31, 2020, the U.S dollar appreciated as compared to the NIS by an average of 4% as compared to December 31, 2019.
+For the year ended December 31, 2020, expenses generated by our Israeli operations totaled approximately \$72.6 million.
 Based on our exposure to NIS exchange rate fluctuation against a dollar as of December 31, 2018, a 1% increase or decrease in the value of the NIS would increase or decrease our income before income taxes by approximately \$0.7 million.

-We actively monitor the movement of the U.S. dollar against the NIS, Pound Sterling, Euro, AUS dollar and Japanese Yen and have considered the use of financial instruments, including but not limited to derivative financial instruments, which could mitigate such risk.
+We actively monitor the movement of the U.S. dollar against the NIS, Pound Sterling, Euro, Australian dollar and Japanese Yen and have considered the use of financial instruments, including but not limited to derivative financial instruments, which could mitigate such risk.
 If we determine that our risk of exposure materially exceeds the potential cost of derivative financial instruments, we may in the future enter in to these types of investments.
-The functional currency of our wholly-owned Israeli subsidiaries, LivePerson Ltd. (formerly HumanClick Ltd.) and Kasamba Ltd., is the U.S. dollar; the functional currency of our operations in the United Kingdom is the Pound Sterling; the functional currency of our operations in the Netherlands, Germany, France and Italy is the Euro; the functional currency of our operations in Japan is the Japanese Yen.
+The functional currency of our wholly-owned Israeli subsidiaries, LivePerson Ltd. (formerly HumanClick Ltd.) and Kasamba Ltd., is the U.S. dollar; the functional currency of our operations in the United Kingdom is the Pound Sterling; the functional currency of our operations in the Netherlands, Germany, France and Italy is the Euro; the functional currency of our operations in Australia is the Australian Dollar; and the functional currency of our operations in Japan is the Japanese Yen.